2.2. Official Statistics

 Shanell Sanchez

 Despite being aware that crime does go unreported, it is still important to estimate and attempt to measure crime in the country.
-However, it is essential always to be aware of the data sources strengths and weaknesses when reading crime statistics.
+However, it is essential always to be aware of the data sources’ strengths and weaknesses when reading crime statistics.
 Also, be cautious of how changing data collection techniques may alter statistics.
-For example, if a survey never collected data on prescription drug abuse but then all of a sudden does it could seem like prescription drugs are being abused at high rates.
-However, it is most likely just because it is the first time the questions got asked and there are no comparison groups.
+For example, if a survey never collected data on prescription drug abuse then all of a sudden it could seem like prescription drugs are being abused at high rates.
+However, it is most likely just because it is the first time the questions were asked and there are no comparison groups.

 Official statistics are gathered from various criminal justice agencies, such as the police and courts, and represent the total number of crimes reported to the police or the number of arrests made by that agency.
 Remember, if an officer uses discretion and does not arrest a person, even if a crime was committed, this does not get reported.